- Home

 - Emergency transportation can be provided by calling 919-245-6100.

-- Bring the following to a shelter: Photo ID, medications, insurance, bedding and towels, comfortable clothing, personal radios with headphones, games, speciality items for your personal needs.
+- Bring the following to a shelter: Photo ID, medications, insurance, bedding and towels, comfortable clothing, personal radios with headphones, games, specialty items for your personal needs.

 - Do not bring weapons, illegal drugs, candles or valuables.